Karemelshimi/Customers-Personality-Analysis-SQL/README.md

 ```
 ![Screenshot (168)](https://github.com/Karemelshimi/Customers-Personality-Analysis/assets/153403784/0cc81862-56ef-45dd-acef-6588c88938cd)

-- The next and final query show the total amount spent on each product by the purchase method.
+- The next and final query shows the total amount spent on each product by the purchase method.
-But first we need to alter the column MntMeatProducts and MntFruits to make it `BIGINT` because there is an arithmetic overflow error.
+But first, we need to alter the column MntMeatProducts and MntFruits to make it `BIGINT` because there is an arithmetic overflow error.
 ```SQL
 ALTER TABLE marketing_campaign
 ALTER COLUMN MntMeatProducts BIGINT